konstantin-lukas/verivote/README.md

 // slugs in the pathname are.
 This variable needs to be set to the amount of path segments between the origin root
 // and the api route.
 For example if your API runs on example.com/api, set this variable to 1.
 API_BASE_PATH_LENGTH="1"
+// This is the name of the JWT token cookie.
+Remove the "__Secure-" prefix for development.
+SESSION_TOKEN_NAME="__Secure-next-auth.session-token"

 // PUBLIC ENVIRONMENT VARIABLES